-I am currently a post-doctoral research fellow in Dr. M. Kate Grabowski’s lab and a part of the Infectious Disease Dynamics group at the Johns Hopkins Bloomberg School of Public Health.
-My work is funded in part by the PANGEA-HIV consortium and is largely done in collaboration with the Rakai Health Sciences Program.
-I am focused on a number of HIV-related research projects including the evolution and transmission of HIV antiretroviral therapy (ART) resistance, long-term evolutionary impacts of ART scale-up, and the identification of HIV mixed infections.
+I am currently a post-doctoral research fellow as a part of the Infectious Disease Dynamics group at the Johns Hopkins Bloomberg School of Public Health.
+My primary appointment is in the Department of Epidemiology, working with Dr. Derek Cummings although I also work closely with Dr. M. Kate Grabowski in the Department of Pathology at the School of Medicine.
+I am focused on a number of infectious disease-genomes related research projects including the evolution and transmission of HIV antiretroviral therapy (ART) resistance, the genomic epidemiology of Neisseria gonorrhoeae in Uganda, and inter-and intra-strain dynamics of dengue virus.
+Much of my work is rooted in the development of new analytical methods, particularly those that are scalable to large data sets.

 I completed my doctoral training in Dr. Katia Koelle’s group in the Population Biology, Ecology, and Evolution graduate program.
 My work there was funded in part by an NIH NIAID F31 fellowship to study the evolution of influenza defective viral genomes within- and between-hosts.
 I also spent significant time researching SARS-CoV-2 during my doctoral training including estimating the transmission bottleneck and phylodynamic epidemiological modeling.